-Charlie has dived most of the world’s coral reefs, revelling in a beauty that few others have seen.
-In this engaging memoir he explains what reefs say about our planet’s past and future, and why it’s critical they be protected.
-And also why it’s critical that scholarly independence be safeguarded.
-For it was the freedom he had as a young scientist, to be wayward, to take risks – a freedom barely imaginable in today’s world of managed academia – that allowed his breakthroughs.
+Charlie has dived most of the world’s coral reefs, revelling in their beauty.
+Here he explains what they say about our planet’s past and future, and why it’s critical they be protected.
+And also why it’s critical that scholarly independence be safeguarded, for it was the freedom Charlie had as a young scientist – to be wayward, to take risks – that allowed his astonishing breakthroughs.

 'Charlie Veron isn’t just a coral scientist, he’s a pathfinder, a scout who’s been sending back dispatches on the future of our planet for decades.
 If ever there was a moment for Australians to listen up and act on what he’s learnt, it’s now.'
 Tim Winton